DHCSSza/escalator-sadilar/content/champions/empower/index.md

 ---
-type: page
+type: widget_page
 title: The Empower Track
-subtitle: Join a community of women using digital and computational skills in research and beyond!
+subtitle: Join a community of womxn using digital and computational skills in research and beyond!
 # Homepage is headless, other widget pages are not.
 headless: false

 ---
 <img src="empower-icon.svg" width="200px">

-<p style="color:#d11f26;">** Join us for the launch event of EMPOWER 2022 on <b>16 March 2022 @ 14:30 - 15:30</b>! <a href="https://www.eventbrite.com/e/empower-track-2022-launch-event-tickets-287975902677">Sign up here</a>.**

-<em>More information about the full programme will be shared shortly.</em></p>
+<p style="color:#d11f26;">**Join our 8-step programme to grow your digital/computational skills as a researcher or postgraduate student in humanities, social sciences, and related fields. <br>
+<b>First event: 19 May 2022 @ 11:30 - 13:00</b>. <a href="https://bit.ly/empower-2022">Register now!</a>**

+### WHO SHOULD JOIN?

+All sessions are open to womxn currently involved in humanities or social sciences research or teaching at public universities or research councils in South Africa.

+**No previous experience with digital scholarship or computational research required**.

+We welcome all womxn interested to learn more!

+### OUR 8-STEP PLAN

 ### HOW IT STARTED

-We <a href="../empower2021">kicked this track off during Women's Month 2021</a> with a series of talks by women involved in tech communities and women using various forms of digital and computational skills in their research and teaching.
+We <a href="../empower2021"> kicked this track off during Women's Month 2021</a> with a series of talks by womxn involved in tech communities and womxn using various forms of digital and computational skills in their research and teaching.

 All talks were recorded and are available on the [ESCALATOR EMPOWER YouTube playlist](https://www.youtube.com/playlist?list=PLAWb55M7X2CHsI5HWOFx9ysQrMlJHFolW).

 Presentations and recordings can also be accessed via the blog post summarising the inaugural EMPOWER series.
 [Please read more...](https://escalator.sadilar.org/post/2021/08/2021-08-06-empower-track-launches/)

+In March 2022 we hosted a community connection event where participants were invited to

 ### PLANS FOR 2022